npvq/markdown-guide/README.md

 The first is that Markdown is a straightforward and powerful simplification of HTML.
 This means that some HTML attributes will apply to it.

-And it is important to remember, if you are using a raw editor to edit markdown (like I am), that leaving an empty line between two lines (of text or otherwise) will tell the implementation to wrap the text in \<p>\</p>.
+And it is important to remember, if you are using a raw editor to edit markdown, that leaving an empty line between two lines (of text or otherwise) will tell the implementation to wrap the text in \<p>\</p>.

 So if you don't want your text to be jumbled together, make sure to double space.
 It is also good for the code visually, in the rare event that it needs to be debugged (probably a forgotten escape, unclosed bracket, or "reused" conflicting reference).
 You can read more about HTML and Markdown [here][HTML].